Why enrol on the Postgraduate Certificate in Medical Education at The University of Buckingham?

 The PGCME is facilitated by expert educationalists and physicians.
 Read more about our course lecturers, below.

 Dr Allam is a medically qualified doctor with several years of experience as a practicing paediatrician.
 She is also an internationally recognised medical and healthcare professional educator.
 Dr Allam has also led a strong multidisciplinary academic career for almost three decades.
 After obtaining two Master’s Degrees and a PhD in Technology Enhanced Learning in Medical Education, she has held leadership, teaching and academic research roles in multiple UK universities.
 She has also been an external examiner across several UK and overseas universities and an academic referee for peer reviewed international conferences and journals.
 She is particularly interested in curriculum design and review, assessment and technology enhanced learning in Medical Education.

 Rishen is the Lead for the Option modules and a Teaching Fellow at The University of Buckingham.
 He is a practicing clinician, also working as an anaesthetist at Milton Keynes University Hospital NHS Foundation Trust.
 Rishen is also an honorary clinical lecturer at The University of Buckingham, where he leads the clinical rotation peri-operative block for undergraduate medical students, associate lecturer at Edge Hill University, and tutor at Brighton and Sussex Medical School.

 Students are guided through the course by a calendar of weekly activities, some required, some optional or recommended.

 The course comprises one 15-week Core Module*, and a one 15-week Option Module, which students choose from the available Option Modules, either Simulation and Work Based Learning, or Clinical Teaching and Effective Supervision.

-Upon successful completion of the programme, you will be eligible for membership of the Academy of Medical Educators (AoME) and for Fellowship status of Advanced HE.
+Upon successful completion of the programme, you will be eligible for membership of the Academy of Medical Educators (AoME).

 The fees for this course are: